minosg/picrypt/README.md

 *The hash_high method is only required if LONG_HASH is used*

-If running on the target device autocompile will autofill the information for the requested protection level:
+If running on the target device autocompile will auto fill the information for the requested protection level:

 ~~~~~